harlemmuniz/apache_spark_streaming/README.md

-# apache_spark_streaming
+# Apache Spark Streaming
-A streaming project using Spark and Google Dataproc to listen from Kafka and write to Big Query
+A streaming project using Apache Spark and Google Dataproc to listen from Apache Kafka and write to Google Big Query